-In this course students will have the opportunity to work as an assistant to a high school teacher.
+Students in this course will have the opportunity to work as an assistant to a high school teacher.
 They will assist the teacher in assigned duties including, but not limited to, working with individual students, working with small groups of students, making teaching aids or utilizing special talents.
 Students will work one period per day.
-This is a pass/no credit course and the supervising teacher is responsible for turning in the grade.
+This is a pass/no pass credit course and the supervising teacher is responsible for turning in the grade.